 There are many hot cross bun varieties, from the popular fruit hot cross buns and the chocolate chip hot cross buns to flavours such as caramel, orange and even apple-cinnamon, among many others.
 It is entirely up to you which hot cross bun is best and which one you want to try!

-Traditional hot cross buns easy recipe (with a healthy twist)
+Traditional hot cross buns easy recipe (spelt flour recipe)

-Check out this delicious and easy recipe for healthy hot cross buns by Read the Play.
+Check out this delicious, easy and healthy hot cross buns spelt flour recipe and recipe for hot cross buns with self-raising flour by Read the Play.
 Grab your aprons and get cooking this fun recipe with the kids!

 - 2 cups spelt flour + an extra 2 cups for dusting and to firm up the dough (alternative is plain, self-raising, wholemeal)